 - ½ teaspoon flaky sea salt

-- 4 cups flaked coconut, unsweetened
+- 4 cups flaked coconut unsweetened

 - Preheat oven to 350º.
 Line baking sheets with parchment paper.

 - Whisk flour, baking soda and salt together in a separate bowl.
 Pour half into butter mixture and mix until combined, then add remaining flour and mix again.
-Add coconut in two parts as well.
+Add coconut and mix until combined.

-- Scoop onto baking sheet, flatten them slightly with palm of your hand.
+- Scoop onto baking sheet, flatten slightly with the palm of your hand.
 If they don’t flatten as much as you like add 1-2 teaspoons of water to the rest of the dough.
 Bake for 12-14 minutes.